Orpington Road Runners 1985

 The Club ethos has always been one of fellowship very few rules and entry requirements.
 Serious runners joined Blackheath Harriers if you just wanted a run and a chat then Orpington Road Runners was right up your street.
 After a year or two, we became ‘official’ and affiliated to county and national athletics associations.
 This enabled our members to get cheaper race entries and the discounts on running kit.
 A Committee was formed and a modest annual subscription (three pounds!)was charged, but we were determined to keep the Club friendly and welcoming.
 We have continued to grow since 1985, but Tuesday evenings are still the most popular of which we have run every single one.

 Orpington Road Runners 2017

 Running has become increasingly popular especially since 1981 when the first Mars London Marathon took place Running still proves to be a very popular activity and this is reflected in our current club size.

 We maintain a good and friendly relationship with our neighbouring clubs, such as New Eltham Joggers and Petts Wood Runners.

-With membership growing almost daily, its getting difficult to put names to all the faces!
+With membership growing almost daily, it’s getting difficult to put names to all the faces!
 The Club provides a great running experience to its members.
-Our attendance and performance times in events, has improved quite considerably over the last few years.
+Our attendance and performance times in events has improved quite considerably over the last few years.
 Our main aims remain – simply – to provide safe, interesting and challenging running, together with advice and most importantly companionship whenever we meet.
-29 years!
-Four years ago we were proud to celebrate 25 years of club activity at our annual dinner and we look forward to celebrating our 30th anniversary in 2015.
+In 2020 we were proud to celebrate 35 years of club activity (although a party was not possible owing to the pandemic), however, we look forward to being able to celebrate our longevity officially very soon!